TomDamri1/ChatApp/README.md

 # ChatApp

 # JBM
-JBM is a linux chat applictaion python3,JS based , that used for chat and controlling your friend`s computer.
+JBM is a linux chat applictaion python3,JS based , that used for chat and controlling your friend's computer.

 ## Dependencies
 in order to install JBM, your system must support:
     as client:
-        - python3
+        * python3
-        - python3   - pyqt5
+        * python3   * pyqt5
-        - python    - socketio
+        * python    * socketio
-        - python    - requests
+        * python    * requests

       you can choose either run ther server locally or otherwise. non local- is hosted in heroku hosting services.